 I am a senior Physics and Secondary Education double major planning to either begin a career teaching high school physics following graduation.
 This research question was sparked when, as a student teacher at a local high school, I witnessed students frustrated and struggling through laboratories in the science classroom.
 It is my hope that just as continued research uncovers new knowledge in the hard sciences, continued research in how students understand and learn science will open doors for new and improved teaching practices as well.

 Kutz, Kayla, "Houston, We Have a Problem: Effects of Technical Frustration on Student Learning in Physics Laboratories" (2013).
 Education Senior Action Research Projects.
-Paper 25.
+25.